-We deliver thousands of babies every year and this list is a great guide on what to pack for you, your partner, and your baby.
+We deliver thousands of babies every year and this list is a great guide on what to pack for you, your support person, and your baby.

 - ID/wallet/insurance card.
 It can be easy to forget the basics, so make sure your wallet and essential items make it to the hospital with you.

 - Health care providers’ contact information (name/phone number).
 Have this written down and ready to go when asked.

 - Phone and charger (with extra long cord).
 You’ll want to make sure your phone is charged for pictures and calls from excited loved ones.

 - Glasses or contact lenses and case.
 If you wear contacts, be sure to pack your case and glasses for your overnight stay.

 - Robe, socks, and slippers.
 Instead of a hospital gown, make labor and delivery as comfortable as possible with a soft robe and socks/slippers to keep your feet warm on the cold tile.

 - Hair ties, headbands.
 Hair ties and headbands will keep hair out of your face during delivery.

 - Focal point (ex: ultrasound or vacation photo).
 Something soothing to focus on can help you stay calm and grounded.